stubbscroll/nfs/README.txt

 - Use a faster linear algebra algorithm than Gauss-Jordan (for instance Block Lanczos or Block Wiedemann)
 - Use lattice sieve instead of line sieve
-- Use a different algebraic square root algorithm that handles even degree
+- Use a different algebraic square root algorithm that handles even degrees
 - Better selection of f(x)
+- Postprocessing of relations before linear algebra step

 Usage: